Sight and hearing loss charities host Deafblind Awareness Week to let people know that combined sight and hearing loss is more common than they think.

 Combined sight and hearing loss, particularly milder forms, is more common than we think.
 With an estimated 394,000 people now considered to be affected by dual sensory loss, it is likely that we know someone affected by this.
 During Deafblind Awareness Week we encourage you to think about friends and relatives who might be affected by sight and hearing loss and talk to them about it; try to understand what they are going through and learn what you can do to help.

 So help us let the world know that sight and hearing loss is more common than you think.
 Click here to support Deafblind Awareness Week 2017 by joining the Thunderclap

 Red and White Day – Monday 26th June 2017

 - Dress in Red and White and raise awareness about Deafblindness.
 Encourage your friends, family and colleagues to take part too.

-- Local primary school visit to the new Deafblind Scotland Learning and Development Centre.
+- Local pupils from Millersneuk Primary School walking to the new Deafblind Scotland Learning and Development Centre.

 Lunchtime Question and Answer sessions, Live on Twitter

 Simply Tweet your question with the hashtag #askDBAW for an expert to answer:

 Tuesday 27th June, 1pm – 2pm